ENQUIRE NOW

 Zhu Diwen, a Chinese American scientist and Nobel laureate in physics, once commented, “Hands-on work is an important concept.
 Chinese students are good at learning from books, but their hands-on ability is less impressive and less innovative.”
 By doing, children feel the world in their hands, and their creativity and imagination are unleashed.
 As a result, they can think and innovate independently and grow into people with strong practical abilities with increasing confidence to make a difference.

-At Huili Nursery Hangzhou, there is also a Woodwork Station.
+At Hiba Academy Hangzhou, there is also a Woodwork Station.
 It is a space where the children become handy carpenters - learn attentively, operate with caution, and create freely.
 Their hands-on experience improves dramatically through practice.
-Let us follow the lead of Kelly Ashby, Assistant Head of Early Years, and take a journey into the Woodwork Station at Huili nursery to find out more.
+Let us follow the lead of Kelly Ashby, Assistant Head of Early Years, and take a journey into the Woodwork Station at Hiba nursery to find out more.

 All-natural material – flexible and sustainable